Oetzie/Newsletter/core/components/newsletter/docs/readme.txt

 ----------------------
 Newsletter
 ----------------------
-Version: 1.1.2
+Version: 1.2.0
 Author: Oene Tjeerd de Bruin
 Contact: info@oetzie.nl
 ----------------------

-Newsletter gives you a user-friendly interface for managing your newsletter and subscriptions.
+Newsletter gives you a user-friendly interface for managing your newsletter subscriptions and send resources to the subscriptions as a newsletter.

+- Form Addon (by Oene Tjeerd de Bruin) required for the (un)subscribe forms.